zikkid/ytscConverter/README.md

 # ytscConverter

-easy2use youtube and soundcloud mp3 converter
+easy2use youtube and soundcloud mp3 converter.\
+direct links aswell as playlist links are both supported.

 ### Dependencies
 - pytube